 On November 3, 2015, Bobby Portis made his NBA debut and scored 10 points in a loss to the Charlotte Hornets.

-On December 18, 2015, the Chicago Bulls experienced a quadruple overtime loss to the Detroit Pistons.
+On December 18, 2015, the Bulls experienced a quadruple overtime loss to the Detroit Pistons.

-On December 19, 2015, Bobby Portis had the best night of his young career, scoring 20 points and grabbing 11 rebounds against the New York Knicks.
+On December 19, 2015, Bobby Portis scored 20 points and had 11 rebounds against the New York Knicks, marking the best night of his young career.

-In 2015, Bobby Portis earned consensus second-team All-American honors as a sophomore.
-He was also selected in the first round of the 2015 NBA draft by the Chicago Bulls with the 22nd overall pick.
+In 2015, Bobby Portis earned consensus second-team All-American honors as a sophomore and was selected in the first round of the NBA draft by the Chicago Bulls with the 22nd overall pick.

 On January 6, 2017, Bobby Portis was assigned to the Windy City Bulls, Chicago's D-League affiliate.

-On February 16, 2017, Bobby Portis scored a season-high 19 points in a win against the Boston Celtics.
+On February 16, 2017, Bobby Portis scored a season-high 19 points in a win over the Boston Celtics.

 On March 2, 2017, Bobby Portis had 17 points and a season-high 13 rebounds in a win over the Golden State Warriors.

-On March 18, 2017, Bobby Portis scored a career-high 22 points in a win against the Utah Jazz.
+On March 18, 2017, Bobby Portis scored a career-high 22 points in a win over the Utah Jazz.

-On October 17, 2017, Bobby Portis and teammate Nikola Mirotić were involved in a physical altercation during practice, leading to Mirotić being hospitalized.
+On October 17, 2017, Bobby Portis was involved in a physical altercation with teammate Nikola Mirotić during practice, resulting in Mirotić's hospitalization and Portis's suspension for eight games.

 On February 22, 2018, Bobby Portis set a new career high with 38 points in a loss to the Philadelphia 76ers.